ManticoreGamesInc/platform-documentation/src/tutorials/media_library.md

 #### Create Total Coins Text

-The coins image has an area on it where the player's total coins can go.
+The coin's image has an area on it where the player's total coins can go.

 1. Create a UI Text object called `Player Coins` that is a child of the **Player Coins** image.
 2. Set the **X Offset** property to `100` and the **Y Offset** to `6`.